mike-neumann/ethera-engine/README.md

 If your looking for an example project, you can take a look into the `/tests` directory, there you can find a fully working example on how you might implement Anima!

-Before you start, make sure your environment is set to support JDK 21!
+Before you start, make sure your environment is set to support JDK 21, and build one time using gradle!
+If startup fails, and you are using IDEA, you can also manually start the game by clicking the play button in the test game class `TestGame`

 If you're using IDEA you can simply use the provided run configuration `run test` to run the test game and see for yourself.